d12frosted/elpa-mirror/melpa/time-block-readme.txt

 ;;  Time Blocking Groups

 Customize the variable `time-block-groups'.
 An example of a groups definition is below.

 (setf time-block-groups '((workday . ((1 . (("09:00" .
 "17:00")))
                                       (2 . (("09:00" .
 "17:00")))
                                       (3 . (("09:00" .
 "17:00")))
                                       (4 . (("09:00" .
 "17:00")))
                                       (5 . (("09:00" .
 "17:00")))))))

+This variable is an alist of names (keywords) to group definitions.
+A group definition is an alist from days of the week (as numbers, Sunday = 0/7, etc.) to lists of start/stop pairs (times in "HH:MM" form).

+It is also possible to ignore time blocking on holidays.
+This is globally set using the `time-block-skip-on-holidays-p' variable.
+This defaults to nil, which does not ignore blocking on holidays.
+If set to t, time blocking will be ignored on holidays.

 ;; Defining Time Blocked Commands